SIMPATICOProject/SimpaticoTAEServer/README.md

 	1) In order to run a fully functional version of the SIMPATICO TAE server, you will have to run the following components:

-		- The Stanford Tagger server for English and Spanish: Receives requests from the Lexical Simplification local server for tagging.
+		- The Stanford Tagger servers for English, Spanish, Galician and Italian: Receives requests from the Lexical Simplification local server for tagging.
 		- The Stanford Dependency Parser servers: Receives requests from the Syntactic Simplification local server for parsing.
 		- The Lexical Simplification local server: Receives requests from the main TAE web server for lexical simplifications.
 		- The Syntactic Simplification local server: Receives requests from the main TAE web server for syntactic simplifications.
 		- The main TAE web server: Receives requests from the web for Text Adaptation.

-	2) How to run the Stanford Tagger servers for English and Spanish:
+	2) How to run the Stanford Tagger servers:

 		Go to the folder where you unpacked the Stanford Tagger and run the following command:

 			java -mx2G -cp "*:lib/*:models/*" edu.stanford.nlp.tagger.maxent.MaxentTaggerServer -model ./data/english.tagger -port 2020 &
 			java -mx2G -cp "*:lib/*:models/*" edu.stanford.nlp.tagger.maxent.MaxentTaggerServer -model ./data/spanish.tagger -port 3030 &
 			java -mx2G -cp "*:lib/*:models/*" edu.stanford.nlp.tagger.maxent.MaxentTaggerServer -model ./data/galician.tagger -port 4040 &
+			java -mx2G -cp "*:lib/*:models/*" edu.stanford.nlp.tagger.maxent.MaxentTaggerServer -model ./data/italian.tagger -port 5050 &

-		Then you will have a tagging servers running at ports 2020, 3030, 4040.
+		Then you will have a tagging servers running at ports 2020, 3030, 4040, and 5050.
 The ports chosen MUST be the ones specified on the "configurations.txt" file.

 	3) How to run the Stanford parser servers: